DaC00P/lesson_plan/lesson_plan.md

   * That means that as the input grows very large, the algo will take, at worst, as long as it takes to visit every element and do an equality check using `===`
   * Explain to the students that this equality check(when using ===) takes a constant amount of time in javascript for integers and strings.
     * _Instructor Note 1_ Technically the time complexity is `O(n) + 1`, since we do a constant time operation each time we check equality.
 If the class is struggling, skip or gloss over this point and field more questions.
     * _Instructor Note 2_ If you cover this point, you will have to cover how time complexity reduces down to the most significant operation.
 Explain that as the input grows amazingly huge, adding one single operation to it won't make any difference.
+The runtime must be expressed relative to the input, and as the input scales to infinity, the constant becomes insignificant.
 Prepare to field more questions here - students are oft confused here.

 _**Instructor: Field questions at this point**_